-A \$10,757 deficit in net position is reported in fiduciary fund as of June 30, 2019.
-The primary reason for the deficit is due to the outstanding tax allocation bonds and outstanding Agency loan to the City.
+\$1,720 deficit in net position is reported in the fiduciary fund as of June 30, 2020.
+The primary reasons for the deficit are due to the outstanding tax allocation bonds and outstanding Agency loan to the City.

 NOTE 15 - PRONOUNCEMENTS ISSUED BUT NOT YET IMPLEMENTED